JStrotmann/responsive-landingpage/README.md

 ## Motivation

-I was searching for such an template lots of months.
+I was searching for an template for months.
 Therefore...
-I created one.
+I want to build one.
 This bootstrap is a responsive layout with single column based on Bootstrap 2.3.1.

 ## Installation